 Go for a swim at Warringa Pool

 The track to Warringa Pool is less travelled than the main path around Purling Brook Falls.
 Even though it was quite busy the day we visited, very few people were on the Warringa Pool track.
 It is certainly worth doing.
 The path is flat and there is more amazing rain forest to take in.
 Some of the tallest trees we saw on the walk were along this section of the track.

 The first water you reach is the stream from Tanninaba Falls.
 There is a cute little wood bridge across the water surrounded on both sides by large areas of rock.
 It is a pretty spot to stop and watch the water rush by – but there’s more.

-You might think when you get back to the base of Purling Brook Falls that you have seen all there is to see but there are more great views to come.
-You get to enjoy the falls from new angles as you make your way across the river along the John Stacey suspension bridge.
-You are a little bit further back from the falls and the view from the bridge lets you take in a bit more of greenery and cliff face around the water.
+You might think when you get back to the base of Purling Brook Falls that you have seen all there is to see, but there are more great views to come.
+See the falls from new angles as you make your way across the river on the John Stacey suspension bridge.
+You are a little bit further back from the falls and the view from the bridge lets you take in a bit more of the greenery and cliff face around the water.

 A reward for getting back to the top, is one of the best views of the walk.
 The Purling Brook Falls East Lookout gives you a great view from the top of falls to the pool below.
 If you are unable to do the full Purling Brook Falls circuit, the lookout is only 300 metres from the picnic ground and gives you a great view at the falls.